Jayita11/Just-In-Time-Company-Supply-Chain-Analytics-and-Visualization/README.md

 - Categories like Cardio Equipment and CDs show average delays of 117 and 94 days, respectively, which still reflects issues that need attention but are less severe than the top performers.
 - Golf Shoes and Golf Balls have the lowest average delay days in this list, with 70 and 65 days, respectively.
 These delays, while notable, may not be as critical compared to other categories.

+## Recommendations

+- **Optimize Product Inventory**: To improve profits and reduce storage costs, inventory optimization is crucial, particularly for high-demand and high-margin products.
+By studying seasonal demand patterns and adjusting stock levels accordingly, the company can avoid overstock during slow periods and prevent stockouts during peak times.
+Maintaining a reasonable buffer for popular products will enhance customer satisfaction while minimizing excess inventory expenses.

+- **Rebalance Inventory Distribution**: Distribution imbalances, especially in high-demand categories like Fan Shop, have resulted in missed opportunities.
+Reorganizing inventory distribution across warehouses, especially for fast-moving goods, can reduce shipment delays and improve overall service levels.
+By aligning warehouse stock levels with regional demand, the company can increase its responsiveness and reduce transit times.

+- **Improve Shipment Efficiency**: Shipment delays are a recurring issue, particularly in regions like Latin America and Africa.
+By refining logistics and working closely with local carriers, the company can reduce delivery delays and improve on-time performance.
+Investing in faster shipping options, such as promoting Same Day or First Class modes, will further enhance delivery reliability for time-sensitive products.

+- **Leverage High-Performing Products**: Products like Perfect Fitness Perfect Rip Deck and Field & Stream Sportsman 16 Gun Fire Safe consistently perform well across various KPIs.
+Ensuring consistent stock levels, increased marketing efforts, and strategic pricing can further capitalize on their profitability.
+Focusing marketing efforts on top-performing products during peak seasons will also maximize revenue potential.

+- **Address Underperforming Categories**: Some product categories, such as Fishing and Men's Footwear, exhibit high shipment delays and operational inefficiencies.
+A closer evaluation of these categories to understand bottlenecks in production, shipment, or demand forecasting could help resolve issues.
+Innovative marketing and product improvements could also boost performance in these underperforming categories.

+- **Reduce Shipment Delays for Bulky Products**: Large products like Pelican Sunstream 100 Kayak and Field & Stream Sportsman 16 Gun Fire Safe experience significant delays due to their size and logistical challenges.
+Focusing on improving the supply chain for bulky items, such as using specialized carriers or optimizing packaging, could streamline their delivery process and reduce delays.

+- **Monitor Discounting Strategies**: Some products, such as Nike Men’s CJ Elite 2 TD Football Cleat, receive high discounts but show lower profit margins.
+A review of discount strategies is recommended to ensure they align with profitability goals.
+Adjusting pricing strategies for products with poor profit-to-discount ratios can ensure better financial returns without compromising sales volume.

+- **Expand Market Penetration in Underperforming Regions**: Shipment data shows that regions such as Latin America and Africa have substantial sales potential but are affected by delays and logistical inefficiencies.
+Expanding partnerships with regional carriers and optimizing inventory levels at regional warehouses could improve penetration and performance in these regions.

+- **Improve Marketing Strategies for Seasonal Products**: Seasonal products like Lawn Mowers and Summer Dresses perform well during specific periods.
+Aligning marketing strategies with these seasonal peaks by offering timely promotions, targeted advertising, and special discounts can help capture demand more effectively during these periods, maximizing sales potential.

+- **Optimize Warehouse Storage Costs**: Products like Perfect Fitness Perfect Rip Deck and O'Brien Men's Neoprene Life Vest incur high storage costs.
+Conducting regular inventory reviews and reducing excess stock for these items during off-peak seasons will help lower storage expenses.
+Additionally, increasing turnover rates for high-storage-cost items can reduce the financial burden of long-term storage.